0xNineteen/blog.md/contents/sol-blocks/index.md

-*note:* since entries aren't all propagated at once, the blockstore wont always have all the entries, so calling the above fcn is not guaranteed to return all the entries - the solution is to track the progress of what entry index have been processed, only process new entries on the next loop, and keep the bank as active until all the entries have been processed (which is exactly what the `ConfirmationProgress` struct does)
+*note:* since entries aren't all propagated at once, the blockstore wont always have all the entries, so calling the above fcn is not guaranteed to return all the entries - the solution is to track the progress (using the index of the last-processed entry), and only process entries with a larger index on the next loop, and lastly freezing the bank when all the entries have been processed (which is exactly what the `ConfirmationProgress` struct does)

 ```python